 Terra is the granddaughter of sharecroppers.
 She was born in 1953 and was raised in a large extended family in a banjo and fiddle tradition, rich with storytelling and music.
-She came of age in Compton, California, where her childhood was divided into two seasons, the city and camping.
-With her family pulling dinner from a lake or river and the natural world a ready part of her growing up years, she calls the mountains home.
-Her essays and memoirs are infused and shaped by her Cherokee, Lenape, Seneca ethnicity, her identity as a mixed-blood, and her connection to the landscape.
+She came of age in Compton, California, where her childhood was divided between the city and camping in the Sierra Nevada mountains.
+Her essays and memoirs are infused and shaped by her mixed-blood ethnicity and identity and her connection to the landscape.
+She lives with her family on the northern edge of the Central California coast, based between the ocean and redwoods, but calls the mountains home.

 In addition to writing, she has worked as a director with American Indian Health.
 With a pediatric brain tumor organization, as a director of volunteers with hospice.
 As a director of volunteers for an animal shelter.
 In South Korea with a family exchange program.
 At a youth crisis shelter for homeless teens.
 As a volunteer with CASA as a Court Appointed Special Advocate for at-risk and foster youth in transition.
 In schools, and with writers and storytellers workshops and mentoring cores.
-She lives with her family on the northern edge of the Central California coast, based between the ocean and redwoods.

 Terra Trevor: About my life and work